SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx.md

  ```

 Enter in values for the following parameters (marked `CHANGEME` in the snippet above):
-* `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf Nginx Input plugin.
+* `telegraf.influxdata.com/inputs`.
+This contains the required configuration for the Telegraf Nginx Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the Nginx input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
     * In the input plugins section, that is `[[inputs.nginx]]`:
         * `urls` - An array of Nginx stub_status URI to gather stats.
 This can be a comma-separated list to connect to multiple Nginx servers.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/nginx#nginx-input-plugin) for more information on additional parameters for configuring the Nginx input plugin for Telegraf.
     * In the tags section, `[inputs.nginx.tags]`
-        * `environment` - This is the deployment environment where the Nginx farm identified by the value of `servers` resides.
+        * `environment`.
+This is the deployment environment where the Nginx farm identified by the value of `servers` resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
         * `webserver_farm `- Enter a name to identify this Nginx farm.
 This farm name will be shown in the Sumo Logic dashboards.

 :::warning Do not modify these values

 Modifying these values will cause the Sumo Logic apps to not function correctly.

-* `telegraf.influxdata.com/class: sumologic-prometheus` - This instructs the Telegraf operator what output to use.
+* `telegraf.influxdata.com/class: sumologic-prometheus`.
+This instructs the Telegraf operator what output to use.
 This should not be changed.
-* `prometheus.io/scrape: "true"` - This ensures our Prometheus will scrape the metrics.
+* `prometheus.io/scrape: "true"`.
+This ensures our Prometheus will scrape the metrics.
-* `prometheus.io/port: "9273"` - This tells prometheus what ports to scrape on.
+* `prometheus.io/port: "9273"`.
+This tells prometheus what ports to scrape on.
 This should not be changed.
 * `telegraf.influxdata.com/inputs`
     * In the tags section, that is `[inputs.nginx.tags]`
         * `component: “webserver”`: This value is used by Sumo Logic apps to identify application components.